HR Services Technology Director – Unilever

 As HR Services Technology Director at Unilever I led the strategic envisioning of the (HR Services) Employee Experience , defining the purpose, vision and objectives for the creation a suite of technologies as part of Unilever’s global HR Digital Transformation.

-I then led the development of these technologies (and architecture) which enabled employees to self-serve and carry out tasks and find information via a single, omnichannel, consumer-like interface which included a multi-lingual conversational chatbot.
+I then led the development of these technologies (and architecture) which enabled employees to self-serve to carry out tasks and find information via a single, omnichannel, consumer-like interface which included a multi-lingual conversational chatbot.

 Exployee Experience was front and centre of the project and I led the use of Design Thinking, Use Cases and Experience Maps.
 Delivery was via Agile project management involving prototyping, testing and deployment.